qualityshepherd/brine/posts/southern_coast.md

 **0207 The Oak** A massive tree with a concealed door that requires a secret knock to enter.
 Inside, a subterranean pub pulses with music.
 A fae string band plays enchanted tunes, while a dozen dancers move to the mesmerizing rhythms.
 A silent bartender with eyes like deep wells watches on.
 Time seems irrelevant here.

 **0208 The Ash King** A scorched forest where ash blankets the ground.
-At its heart, a strange figure known as the **Ash King** (`Self-Appointed Monarch, Alchemist, Irrational Confidence`) has built an ample brugh of ash.
+At its heart, a strange figure known as the **Ash King** (`Self-Appointed Monarch, Alchemist, Irrational Confidence`) has built an ample burgh of ash.
 He flavors a potent wine from the burnt landscape—and insists all visitors drink.

 **0209 Greever's Lighthouse** stands weather-beaten, like a skeletal finger pointing to the heavens.
 All who enter feel a heavy, chilling presence and a lingering sorrow.
 The fourth floor still holds Ida Greever's (`Jaded Ghost, Lovelorn, Snippy`) bed; her diary hidden beneath.
 On the cliff's edge below, purple bog orchids fade in an ancient bouquet.
 Its card reads _"My dearest Ida, Your favorite color.
 I will always love you, Peter"_.

 Ida and the other ghosts light the beacon at night, calling a ship from the depths.

 > In her diary, Ida writes of her true love—the captain of The Crown's Fury.
 The day she learned his ship was lost in the Battle of Mistwood, she leapt from the tower.
 Since then, the abandoned lighthouse draws other _"grievers"_ who choose a similar fate.
 The diary also contains a page ripped from a ships log.
 It reads: _"Curse those berries—lost two more men this week.
 But the silver sleeps safe beneath the Bone Tree.
-Only the tide knows the way."_ see [#0412].
+Only the tide knows the way."_ [#0412].

-> **Ghost** `Incorporeal, Obsessed, Tragic`—Each bound to this world by unfinished business.
+> **Ghost** (`Incorporeal, Obsessed, Tragic`)—Each bound to this world by unfinished business.
 Some don't know they're dead.
 Some do and are very angry about it. _Life is wasted on the living._

 **0210 Veil's End** A grim stone manse looms over the cove, more fortress than home.
 Narrow windows pierce thick, moss-covered walls.
 Below, a hidden dock shelters a silent pirate ship—colors struck.
 When **Lyra "Queen" Vex** (`Blades, Queen's Stitch, Generous`) is home, no one asks questions.
 Her twin daggers strike faster than sight; tap her amulet twice, and time bends—just long enough to kill.
 Her crew call it _the Queen's Stitch._ All the right people vouch for her... for now.